-The buttons block allows you to add one or more buttons to your page or post.
-This block has been available since WordPress 5.4 when the button block was deprecated.
+Use the Buttons block to add one or more buttons to your page or post.
+This block has been available since WordPress 5.4, when the button block was deprecated.

-The buttons block comes with one individual button block by default.
+The Buttons block comes with one individual button block by default.
 You can customize the text, link, and style for this button.
-To add more buttons, click the plus (+) icon in the right bottom corner within the buttons block, and a new button will appear.
+To add more buttons, click the plus Add block button in the bottom right corner within the Buttons block, and a new button will appear.
 Note that the new button will follow the same style as the existing button.

 The main toolbar for the entire block has the following buttons:

 Click on the “Transform” button to convert the Buttons block into a “Group” or “Columns” block.

 To drag and drop the block to a new location on the page template, click and hold the rectangle of dots, then drag it to the new location.
 The blue separator line indicates where the block will be placed.
 Release the left mouse button when you find the new location to place the block.

 The up and down arrow icons can be used to move the block up and down on the page.

 Get more information about moving a block within the editor.